 FURTHER THOUGHTS ON EARTHY MATERIALS

-FABIO CIRILLO, WILLIAM COBBING, CHRIS CURRERI, CHARLOTTE DUALÉ, KASIA FUDAKOWSKI IN COLLABORATION WITH REAL MADRID, ASANA FUJIKAWA, ANNA HERMS, NINA HOFFMANN/KATHRIN SONNTAG, JUDITH HOPF, KRIS LEMSALU, ALEX MÜLLER, ANDREJ POLUKORD, ALBERTA SAUKAITYTÉ, IRENE STRESE, DORIS WEINBERGER, JESSE WINE
+F. CIRILLO, WILLIAM COBBING, CHRIS CURRERI, CHARLOTTE DUALÉ, KASIA FUDAKOWSKI & REAL MADRID, ASANA FUJIKAWA, ANNA HERMS, NINA HOFFMANN & KATHRIN SONNTAG, JUDITH HOPF, KRIS LEMSALU, ALEX MÜLLER, ANDREJ POLUKORD, ALBERTA SAUKAITYTĖ, IRENE STRESE, DORIS WEINBERGER, JESSE WINE

 Cooperation with Kunsthaus Hamburg